PlaidCloud/plaidcloud-docs/content/en/docs/dw/getting-started.md

 One of the more complex processes with data warehouse clusters is backups.
 While seemingly simple, achieving a consistent snapshot of data across many nodes while not interfering in the execution of multiple queries is actually quite complex.
 Doing this without impacting performance of the database is even harder.

 Thankfully, you don't have to worry about all that complexity.
 You can set the frequency of backups you desire and it is all handled automatically for you.
 While all data is triple redundant, backups are necessary in the event a destructive user action takes place such as accidentally deleting data or dropping a table.
 Having a backup allows for recovery of that prior state.

-### Foreign table access

-Already have data in another database or in cloud storage?
-No worry, you can connect to it directly and include the data in complex queries such as joins and Common Table Expressions.
-Use of foreign tables also include predicate push-down so conditions are applied before the data is moved to the DWS instance.

-This enables use of existing data sources which means you can choose to gradually migrate them to a DWS instance or choose to keep the data where it exists forever.

-Note that performance will not be as good as having the data in the DWS instance since it is subject to network speeds and the speed of the foreign data source operations.

-This capability also enables communication across different PlaidCloud DWS instances.
-While it would be ideal to have all data in a single warehouse instance, there are certainly situations where this is not always practical.

-### Well understood and mature

-While much of data warehousing activity is fairly straightforward, there still remains a large body of work that pushes the bounds of a database.
-When operating at maximum capacity, many facets come into play including the maturity and optimization of all the underlying processes.
-Since PlaidCloud DWS is built on very mature technology in use for decades, substantial performance and stability optimizations are in place.

-With a well understood and mature technical foundation, there is a far less likelihood of strange failure modes and when unusual events do occur an answer is likely a Google search away.

-Tuning queries is sometimes necessary for highly complex queries.
-There are substantial resources available that help explain, analyze, and optimize queries in [PostgreSQL](https://www.postgresql.org/) and Greenplum systems.
-We all wish that the days of hand tuning queries were no longer necessary.
-The questions we ask of our data and required processing to determine a result can often have orders of magnitude time improvements by adjusting aspects of the query where even the most intelligent query planner will struggle.

-When trying to squeeze out the best performance you want to rely on known patterns and examples.

 ### Scale out and scale up capable